howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 BINGO!

-So now, we need to add that option to our fetch requests, both for signing up and getting the current user:
+So now, we just need to add `credentials: "true"` to all our fetch requests, like so:

 ```javascript
 // suppose our `userData` is `{user: {name: "Mo", email: "mo@mo.com", password: "password"}}`